Gradient and Newton Boosting for Classification and Regression: The statistical view of boosting: three approaches for stagewise optimization

 Depending on the choice of base learners, there are additional tuning parameters.
-For instance, if trees are used as base learners, the depth of the trees $L$ and the minimal number of samples per leaf are further tuning parameters.
-Since Newton boosting solves the weighted least squares problem in \eqref{2dapproxfin} in each update step, the raw number of samples per leaf is not meaningful, and we argue that instead, one should consider what we denote as the \textit{equivalent number of weighted samples} per leaf.
-As we show below on real-world and simulated data, this parameter is important for predictive accuracy.
+For instance, if trees are used as base learners, the depth of the trees $L$ and the minimum number of samples per leaf are tuning parameters.
+Since Newton boosting solves the weighted least squares problem in \eqref{2dapproxfin} in each update step, the raw number of samples per leaf is not meaningful, and we argue that instead, one should consider what we denote as the \textit{equivalent sample size per leaf} per leaf.
+As we show below on real-world and simulated data, this parameter can be important for predictive accuracy.

-For gradient boosting or hybrid gradient-Newton boosting, every data point has a weight of one when learning the structure of a tree.
-Motivated by this, we first normalize the weights